Public nuisances: Women's groups and the significance of their activities in post-communist Hungary

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Fabian, Katalin, "Public nuisances: Women's groups and the significance of their activities in post-communist Hungary" (1999).
 Political Science - Dissertations.
-Paper 56.
+56.